 Disability won’t happen to you.

 Even if you’re young and healthy, according to the U.S. Social Security Administration, one-in-four of today’s 20-year-olds will be disabled for three or more months at some point in their career before reaching age 67.
+Deciding against a disability insurance policy could actually become a regretful decision if the worst does happen.
 In addition, the word disability itself may not be what you think.
 Individual disability income insurance may provide coverage for common conditions like back pain, migraine headache, pregnancy complications or depression.
 Consulting an experienced financial professional can help to ensure your policy includes all you need to continue meeting your financial obligations in the event of a disability.

 Disability insurance is expensive.

 In most cases you can protect your income for less than the cost of a daily cup of coffee.
 On average, individual disability income insurance costs $24 and $47 each month for males and females